Wyndham City Libraries: Manor Lakes Library

 The Manor Lakes Library is part of the Manor Lakes Community Learning Centre, and opened on 4 July 2011, originally named Wyndham Vale Library.
 Its official opening on 10 November 2011 by then-local member and Prime Minister Julia Gillard was the only official opening of a public library by Gillard during her term as prime minister.

 The design of the Manor Lakes Community Learning Centre echoes that of the Point Cook Community Learning Centre, and indicates a strategy that partners public libraries with allied local government services, including kindergartens and child health services.
 The Manor Lakes Library hosted a visit from Victorian and interstate library professionals in 2012 as a site of "best practice" for Australian library and local government community facilities.

 Julia Gillard Library Tarneit

 A library has been built in the Tarneit Community Learning Centre.
 The library is named in honour of former Member of Parliament for Lalor and Prime Minister Julia Gillard.
 The new library was funded by a mixture of state and local government funds, and the then-mayor Cr Heather Marcus indicated in August 2013 that Wyndham City intended for the library to serve the populations of Tarneit and Williams Landing.
 The Tarneit Library was opened on 14 December 2015.

+Williams Landing Library Lounge and Williams Landing box locker

+On November 25, 2021, The Wyndham Council had placed a new locker for returning books; its also intended purpose is when you loan a book you get it at a locker like a vending machine and a year later on February 21, 2022, there seems to be maintenance at the box locker and only the lounge is open.
+It is all on Everton Road, the locker is in the mall and the lounge on 101 Overton Road.

+Truganina Library Lounge

+It opened on May 6, 2024, on the corner of Woods Road and Everton Road (1 Everton Road) as Truganina wanted a new library.

+Pop-up-vans and some pop-up-libraries

+Usually they would show up at Wyndham Events or for special events, for example when the Point Cook library was closed because of the redevelopment of the plaza and currently there is one at Salt Water in Point Cook.